 The Romans were prominent in the county and other similar apparitions have been seen at Eggardon Hill, The old Roman Road between Dorchester and Sherborne (A352), The Priests Way, near Langton Matravers and Puddletown Forest.
 At Thorncombe Wood a solider was seen hovering in the forest, it was later discovered that he was on the old route of the Roman road between Dorchester and Badbury Rings; his feet standing on the height the road would have been during the 1st century AD.

-In addition to its role as Number 12 in spooky places of Dorset, the castle is also home to its own residential ghost – the Grey Lady.
+In addition to its role as Number 12, the castle is also home to its own residential ghost – the Grey Lady.
 Very little is known about her, other than the story that she haunted the castle for centuries, usually found in the bedrooms or corridors.
 When the fire struck in 1929, she herself screamed for help, waving from the top floor.
-When the firemen tried to reach her they realised there was no floor, and then the screaming stopped.
+When the firemen tried to reach her they realised there was no floor, and the screaming stopped.

 High on the hill to the east of the village of Trent sits a large pond, claiming to be bottomless.
 Trent Barrow is an ancient earthwork, the pond lying deep in its centre, buried within woodland.
 The legend claims that a coach and horses, travelling at full speed towards the village of Trent, fell into the water.
 It sank quickly, disappearing under the surface never to be seen again.
 However, the sounds of hooves can be heard galloping along nearby Ham Lane and on into the trees, only to fade as it reaches the water.

 The barrow is on private land but a new permissive path was introduced in 2022, limited to the summer months due to tree safety!